Pandemic Preparedness

 Responding to COVID-19 in Ethiopia (2020 – 2021)

-AIHA launched this project in Ethiopia with support from the Bill & Melinda Gates Foundation (BMGF)to support the Government of Ethiopia’s efforts to address the COVID-19 pandemic.
+AIHA launched this project in Ethiopia with support from the Gates Foundation to support the Government of Ethiopia’s efforts to address the COVID-19 pandemic.
 In this project, AIHA played a key role in coordinating the transactional and logistical elements of Ethiopia’s response to COVID-19 in response to a range of requests based on the country’s needs.
 Technical assistance focused on supporting Ethiopia’s ability to make informed, evidence-based decisions to strengthen emergency response and analytical capacity to enhance preparedness at both the community and national levels.

 The effort was supported through the existing Advisory Committee established by AIHA to vet funding requests from the Government of Ethiopia under our BMGF-funded projects in country.
 The Advisory Committee was comprised of representatives from BMGF, AIHA, and multi-sectoral experts from the development community.
 AIHA was directly involved in evaluating identified partners to implement activities.
 We also managed the processing of all contracts and payments across the scope of the project, including the production of various communications materials, recruitment of consultants, and other related activities and costs to support Ethiopia’s efforts to effectively address the COVID-19 pandemic.